AmplifyCreations/AmplifyOcclusion/README.md

    3) How to set up an SRP project example:

+# Note that SRP is not officially supported, use at your own risk.

    3.a) Create SRP asset via Assets menu:

 	   Create/Rendering/High Definition Render Pipeline Asset